muhammadmueenarif/JS-Array-Methods/readme.txt

 join method. it gives an option to use array as string. by default it separates with , but we can use anyother symbol like - to separate by providing it in the join().

+last is reduce function. it will do calculation for us. for example we have array and we want to take sum of all. we can use newa= numbers.reduce((a,b)=> a+b);
+console.log(newa); it will give sum of all numbers. we can do any calculation on array not only sum.